Curiosity about a huge underwater structure got this diver into a bit of trouble.

 There were no apparent danger or warning signs located on the buoy according the divers.
 Florida Power and Light owns the power plant.

-See Next page below for the full video coverage of this story by CNN & WPTV.
+See Next page below for the full video coverage of this story.